PicGo/vs-picgo/README.md

 ## Versioning

 For the versions available, see the [tags on PicGo/vs-picgo](https://github.com/PicGo/vs-picgo/tags).
 ChangeLogs can be found at [CHANGELOG.md](CHANGELOG.md).
-All the dev builds can be found on [Azure](https://dev.azure.com/PicGo/vs-picgo/_build?definitionId=1), and you can just open the build of a specific commit, and go to the Summary tab to download the artifacts.
+All the dev builds can be found on [GitHub Actions](https://github.com/PicGo/vs-picgo/actions/), and you can just open the build of a specific commit, and go to the Summary tab to download the artifacts.

 ## Contributing